globalkonvict/ant-hidden/ReadMe.md

-# `react-antd-hidden`
+# `antd-hidden`

-The `react-antd-hidden` component utilizes Ant Design's `useBreakpoint` hook to conditionally render children based on the viewport's breakpoints or custom media queries.
+The `antd-hidden` component utilizes Ant Design's `useBreakpoint` hook to conditionally render children based on the viewport's breakpoints or custom media queries.
 This component is designed for responsive layouts, allowing developers to easily show or hide content at specific screen sizes or according to custom criteria.

 ## Features